List of Fitbit products: Fitbit Charge HR

 Announced in October 2014 and released in early January 2015, the Charge HR is similar to the Charge, with an additional heart-rate monitor.
 With this addition, the 7-day battery life is reduced to 5 days.
 The Charge HR has the same textured band as the Charge and comes in black, plum, blue, tangerine, pink, and teal colors.
 The Charge HR band clasp resembles that of a traditional watch instead of the snap-on band of the original Charge, as the band needs to fit tightly for the heart rate feature.

-Fitbit Charge 2

-The Fitbit Charge 2 featured a new multi-sport mode allowing users to start workouts from their Fitbit.
-Compared to its predecessor it had a larger screen.
-Sales and shipping began in September 2016.

 Fitbit Charge 3

 The Fitbit Charge 3 was released in October 2018.
 It has a heart rate sensor as well as an oxygen saturation (SPO2) sensor - however, it shipped non-functional but Fitbit eventually enabled the feature.
 Sleep tracking has been improved from the Charge 2.
 In November 2018, a special edition of the Fitbit Charge 3 was released featuring "Fitbit Pay" as a special feature.
+First of the "Charge" line to be swimproof.